Definitions of knowledge: Standards of knowledge

 A further source of disagreement and difficulty in defining of knowledge is posed by the fact that there are many different standards of knowledge.
 The term "standard of knowledge" refers to how high the requirements are for ascribing knowledge to someone.
 To claim that a belief amounts to knowledge is to attribute a special epistemic status to this belief.
 But exactly what status this is, i.e. what standard a true belief has to pass to amount to knowledge, may differ from context to context.
 While some theorists use very high standards, like infallibility or absence of cognitive luck, others use very low standards by claiming that mere true belief is sufficient for knowledge, that justification is not necessary.
-For example, according to some standards, having read somewhere that the solar system has eight planets is a sufficient justification for knowing this fact.
+For example, according to some standards, having read somewhere that the Solar System has eight planets is a sufficient justification for knowing this fact.
 According to others, a deep astronomical understanding of the relevant measurements and the precise definition of "planet" is necessary.
 In the history of philosophy, various theorists have set an even higher standard and assumed that certainty or infallibility is necessary.
-For example, this is Rene Descartes' approach, who aims to find absolutely certain or indubitable first principles to act as the foundation of all subsequent knowledge.
+For example, this is René Descartes's approach, who aims to find absolutely certain or indubitable first principles to act as the foundation of all subsequent knowledge.
 However, this outlook is uncommon in the contemporary approach.
 Contextualists have argued that the standards depend on the context in which the knowledge claim is made.
-For example, in a low-stake situation, a person may know that the solar system has 8 planets, even though the same person lacks this knowledge in a high-stake situation.
+For example, in a low-stake situation, a person may know that the Solar System has 8 planets, even though the same person lacks this knowledge in a high-stake situation.

 The question of the standards of knowledge is highly relevant to how common or rare knowledge is.
 According to the standards of everyday discourse, ordinary cases of perception and memory lead to knowledge.
 In this sense, even small children and animals possess knowledge.
 But according to a more rigorous conception, they do not possess knowledge since much higher standards need to be fulfilled.
 The standards of knowledge are also central to the question of whether skepticism, i.e. the thesis that we have no knowledge at all, is true.
 If very high standards are used, like infallibility, then skepticism becomes plausible.
 In this case, the skeptic only has to show that any putative knowledge state lacks absolute certainty, that while the actual belief is true, it could have been false.
 However, the more these standards are weakened to how the term is used in everyday language, the less plausible skepticism becomes.